KatherineMichel/portfolio/doc/favorite-conference-photos.md

 October 5-6, New York, New York

 ![](favorite-conference-photos/pygotham-2018-han-dynasty.jpg)
 Incredibly, the day before the conference started, I was walking around mid-town Manhattan alone and saw my friend Tim!
 What are the odds?
 He invited me to dinner at one of his favorite restaurants.
-Here I am with Trey, Tim, Kenneth (DjangoCon US 2018 Co-Chair), and Lindsey.
+Here I am with Trey Hunner, Tim Allen, Kenneth Love (DjangoCon US 2018 Co-Chair), and Lindsey Dragun.
 A treasured memory.

 ![](favorite-conference-photos/pygotham-2018-me-and-lacey.jpg)
-Me with the incredible Lacey (DjangoCon US 2017 Chair) :)
+Me with the incredible Lacey Williams Henschel (DjangoCon US 2017 Chair).
+She was giving a talk What if Jane Austen had been an engineer? :)

 ![](favorite-conference-photos/pygotham-2018-me-lindsey-trey-nic.jpg)
-Me with Lindsey, Trey, and Nic (DjangoCon US 2018 Co-Chair) during the conference
+Me with Lindsey Dragun, Trey Hunner, and Nicole James (DjangoCon US 2018 Co-Chair) during the conference

 ## DjangoCon US 2017